MUFFIN-LOVER/Muffdin-s-eye/README.md

 # Muffdin's Eye

-**Muffdin's Eye** — это телеграм-бот, который позволяет находить информацию о пользователях Telegram, используя их ID, username и номер телефона.
+**Muffdin's Eye** is a Telegram bot that allows you to find information about Telegram users using their ID, username, or phone number.
-Бот собирает данные о пользователях, их чатах, истории username и других сущностях, которые они оставляют в текстах, сообщениях и ссылках.
+The bot collects data about users, their chats, username history, and other entities they leave in texts, messages, and links.
-Помимо функционала поиска, бот включает игровую систему с очками, ежедневным получением очков и случайными событиями, которые делают использование более увлекательным.
+In addition to search functionality, the bot includes a gaming system with points, daily point collection, and random events that make using the bot more engaging.

-## Зачем использовать Muffdin's Eye
+## Why use Muffdin's Eye
-- Получение детальной информации о пользователях Telegram
+- Obtain detailed information about Telegram users
-- Быстрый поиск по ID, username и телефону
+- Quick search by ID, username, or phone number
-- История активности и сущностей пользователя
+- User activity history and entities
-- Система очков и развлечений, чтобы вовлечь пользователей
+- Points and entertainment system to engage users
-- Простая настройка и использование
+- Easy setup and usage

-## **Собираемые данные**
+## **Collected Data**

-**Телеграм-профиль пользователя:**
+**Telegram user profile:**
-- ID пользователя
+- User ID
 - Username
-- Имя и фамилия
+- First and last name
-- Язык интерфейса
+- Interface language
-- Является ли ботом
+- Bot status
-- Номер телефона (если пользователь предоставил)
+- Phone number (if provided by the user)

-**Чаты пользователя:**
+**User chats:**
-- ID чата
+- Chat ID
-- Название чата
+- Chat name
-- Username чата
+- Chat username
-- Тип чата (групповой, личный, канал)
+- Chat type (group, private, channel)
-- История изменений username
+- Username change history

-**Сущности из сообщений:**
+**Entities from messages:**
-- URL
+- URLs
-- Email
+- Emails
-- Телефонные номера
+- Phone numbers

-**Игровые данные:**
+**Gaming data:**
-- Очки (ᛖ)
+- Points (ᛖ)
-- Последний деп
+- Last deposit
-- Флаг встреч с особым событием (Mr.Muffdin)
+- Special event flag (Mr.Muffdin)

-## **Выводимая информация**
+## **Displayed Information**

-**Основная информация о пользователе:**
+**Basic user information:**
-- ID, username, имя, фамилия
+- ID, username, first and last name
-- Язык
+- Language
-- Количество чатов
+- Number of chats

-**Телефон:**
+**Phone:**
-- Форматированный номер (E.164)
+- Formatted number (E.164)
-- Страна и регион
+- Country and region
-- Код страны
+- Country code
-- Региональное описание
+- Regional description
-- Оператор
+- Carrier
-- Таймзона и смещение UTC
+- Timezone and UTC offset

-**Чаты пользователя:** список последних чатов
+**User chats:** list of recent chats

-**История username:** предыдущие и новые username с датой изменения
+**Username history:** previous and new usernames with change dates

-**Последние сущности пользователя:** до 10 последних URL/email/телефон
+**Recent user entities:** up to 10 recent URLs/emails/phone numbers

-**Ссылки для связи:**
+**Contact links:**
 - Telegram
-- WhatsApp (если номер телефона известен)
+- WhatsApp (if phone number is known)

-**Игровая информация:** очки пользователя (ᛖ), возможность депа, топ игроков.
+**Gaming information:** user points (ᛖ), ability to deposit, top players.